alberthfang/alberthfang.github.io/_pages/research.md

 **How Racial Minorities Evaluate Trade-offs between Descriptive and Partisan Representation**

+> <a onclick="openClose('tradeoffs')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="tradeoffs" class="texter">We investigate how racial minorities navigate political trade-offs between conflicting racial and partisan group interests, which remain a central feature of racial politics despite the growing alignment between racial minorities and the Democratic Party.
+Examining the case of racial redistricting using original data on over 2,400 Blacks, Latinos, and Asian Americans, we designed a novel experiment to assess how racial minorities evaluate trade-offs between descriptive racial and Democratic representation that potentially arise when creating majority-minority districts.
+We find that racial minorities facing this trade-off perceive decreasing returns in the number of costly majority-minority districts and view Democratic legislative majorities as instrumental for producing welfare-improving policies.
+Our results inform broader questions about how individuals with multiple group-based interests make political choices that pit these interests in conflict, and provide specific insight into how racial minorities form preferences about political institutions in a racially polarized party system.</p>

+<font size="-3">&nbsp;</font>

 **Electoral Competition and Racial Minorities' Demand for Accountable Symbolic Representatives**

 **Perceived Bureaucratic Bias and the Psychology of Civil Rights Mobilization**